Sant'Anselmo all'Aventino: College of Sant'Anselmo

 The College of Sant'Anselmo (Collegio Sant'Anselmo) is an ecclesiastical residential college in the Roman tradition that serves as both a house of formation for Benedictines, but also as a residence for over one hundred monks from around forty countries, religious, diocesan priests, and lay people.
 It offers a monastic environment for those who study at the onsite Pontifical Athenaeum of Saint Anselm or at other Roman pontifical universities.
-The present Rector of the College is Rev. Mauritius Wilde, O.S.B..
+The present Rector of the College is Brendan Coffey.

 Pontifical University of Sant'Anselmo

 The Anselmianum, also known as the Pontifical Athenaeum of Saint Anselm (Pontificio Ateneo Sant'Anselmo; Pontificium Athenaeum Anselmianum), is a pontifical university in Rome associated with the Benedictines.
 The institution includes faculties of Philosophy, Theology (Sacramental Theology, Monastic Studies), the Institute of Historical Theology, as well as the Pontifical Institute of Liturgy.
 It grants certificates and diplomas in various subjects, as well as Bachelor, Licentiate, and Doctoral degrees.
 Originally the university exclusively served only Benedictines, but now is open to external students.
-The present Rector of the Pontifical Athenaeum is Rev. Bernhard A. Eckerstorfer, O.S.B..
+The present Rector of the Pontifical Athenaeum is Jákó Örs Fehérváry.

 Curia of the Benedictine Confederation & Abbot Primate

 The Benedictine Confederation is a union of monastic congregations that nevertheless retain their own autonomy, established by Pope Leo XIII on July 12, 1893, in his brief "Summum semper".
 The Confederation has its headquarters at Sant'Anselmo, is the seat of the Abbot Primate, and hosts the quadrennial Congress of Abbots.
-The present Abbot Primate of the Benedictine Confederation is Abbot Gregory Polan, O.S.B..
+The Abbot Primate of the Benedictine Confederation from 2016 to 2024 was Gregory Polan, O.S.B.
+The present Abbot Primate is Jeremias Schröder, O.S.B.